The public system isn't amazing like Melbourne's, but it is still pretty damn nice (much better than Hobart's!).

 If you are heading into Perth from the suburbs or around Perth you'll have no problems.

 Buses are not so good.
 They don't run as regularly maybe every 45 minutes during the week and longer on the weekend.
 If you want to get across suburbs you quite often have to catch several buses.

 There is a free-transit area around Perth that covers the City centre and several kilometres out and you can catch a CAT bus or train for free.

 The Transperth website has information regarding public transport for Perth.
 You can use it to plan trips by bus or train around Perth and suburbs.

-Its address is www.transperth.wa.gov.au/Default.aspx almost 11 years ago
+Its address is www.transperth.wa.gov.au/Default.aspx over 10 years ago